mjm282/CS1653-2016fa-mjm282-mat164-zah15/doc/usage.md

 To reset the Group Server, delete the file `UserList.bin`

 To reset the File Server, delete the `FileList.bin` file and the `shared_files/` directory.

+## Running the driver

+To start the driver:
+ - Enter the directory containing `driver.class`
+ - Type `java driver`

+Note that a group server and file server must both be running and using separate ports to properly use the driver program.

+The driver will ask for the address and port number of the group server.
+Once it has connected the driver will ask for the address and port number of the file server.
+After both servers are connected enter your username.
+If your username exists in the `UserList.bin` file, you will see a list of groups where you have membership.
+Typing `help` will display a list of commands recognized by the program.

+## Creating a user

+ - Log into driver (must be a member of ADMIN)
+ - Type `cuser`
+ - Enter the username of the user to be created

+Note that adding the user does not put them into a group (See: Adding a user to group).
+Also, a user cannot be created if desired username already exists in the system.

+## Deleting a user

+ - Log into driver (must be a member of ADMIN)
+ - Type `duser`
+ - Enter the username of the user to be deleted

+Note that `UserList.bin` will not be refreshed until the user reconnects.

+## Creating a group

+ - Log into driver
+ - Type `cgroup`
+ - Enter the name of the group you want to create

+## Deleting a group

+ - Log into driver (must be a member of ADMIN)
+ - Type `dgroup`
+ - Enter the name of the group you want to deleted

+## Listing members of a group

+ - Log into driver
+ - Type `lmembers`
+ - Enter the name of the group you want to see the members of

+Note that you must be a member of the specified group (or ADMIN) in order to see who else is a member.

+## Adding a user to a group

+ - Log into driver (must be a member of ADMIN)
+ - Type `ausertogroup`
+ - Enter the name of the group you want to add the user to
+ - Enter the name of the user you want to add to the group

+## Deleting a user from a group

+ - Log into driver (must be a member of ADMIN)
+ - Type `rmuserfromgroup`
+ - Enter the name of the group you want to delete the user from
+ - Enter the name of the user you want to delete from the group